RodrigoMenegat/studio-projects/docs/sentiment-votes/index.md

-# In the vote about corruption charges, Temer's allies fled from the spotlight
+# In the vote about corruption charges, Temer's allies ran away from the spotlight
 ### Comparatively, allies of Dilma Rousseff spoke for longer and used more aggressive vocabulary when defending her against the impeachment

 #### RODRIGO MENEGAT